mahrukh12/Mastering-Sql-Joins/README.md

 5. Retrieve data from tables in the employees database, using RIGHT JOIN

-6.Retrieve data from tables in the employees database, using SQL Joins together with the WHERE clause
+6. Retrieve data from tables in the employees database, using SQL Joins together with the WHERE clause

 7. Retrieve data from tables in the employees database, using Aggregate Functions with Joins